openstack/kayobe/doc/source/configuration/reference/overcloud-dib.rst

     Whether to build host disk images with DIB directly instead of through Bifrost.
 Setting it to true disables Bifrost image build and allows images to be built with the ``kayobe overcloud host image build`` command.
-Default value is false.
+Default value is false, except on Rocky where it is true.
 This will change in a future release.

 With this option enabled, Bifrost will be configured to stop building a root disk image.
 This will become the default behaviour in a future release.